honklin/Engineering4_Notebook/README.md

 ### Reflection

 I added a pull down on the button in my code, but that means that I don't need a resistor on the button as well because the pull down declaration restricts the power it gives from the pin.
+I also ran into a problem where my button was always evaluating True even though I hadn't pressed it, but I realized that I had forgotten the button wires need to be on opposite sides and rails.

 &nbsp;